 Companies use resume tracking systems to filter job applications.
 For most jobs, a human is not reading your resume.
 Instead, a computer is looking to see if the words in your resume match the job description.
 A posted job typically receives hundreds of applications.

-Your resume is probably reviewed by a computer.
-This means you have to make sure you create a job-specific resume.
+A computer probably reviews your resume; this means you have to make sure you create a job-specific resume.
 Each time you apply, you need to check the job description and match your resume to it.
 A job-specific resume does not have to include every word from the job description.
 Look for keywords.
 Keywords are words and phrases that are used the most often.
 Many keywords are listed under the “required skills” section.
-For example, if you are applying to be an administrative assistant, you notice that words like “filing”, “making appointments”, and “scheduling” use a lot.
+For example, if you are applying to be an administrative assistant, you notice that words like “filing,” “making appointments,” and “scheduling” use a lot.

 This process takes time and practice.
 The easiest way to start is to print out the job description.
 Take some time and highlight and underline words you think are important.
-Add them into your resume.
+Add them to your resume.
 Remember that honesty is important.
 Do not include any skills that you do not have.
-A helpful website for resume customization tips is jobscan.co.
-You can upload your resume and job description.
-You can see if you have enough word and phrase matches between the job you are applying for and your resume.
-If there are few, you can add more to increase your chances of getting an interview.

 On our resume examples page, you can find a simple format for a basic resume.
-You will be able to download the format in Word and change it to suit your own application.
+You will download the format in Microsoft Word and change it to suit your application.